csirtgadgets/krenk-protocol/README.md

 * Information is transmitted to community1 from community2 with a TLP of "GREEN" and a TTL of "2".
 This means community1 may interpret the "need-to-know" clause as inclusive of their internal community, but the data must be re-shared as "RED" instead of "GREEN".

 ## Context
+The Context class represents the way in which data should be handled.
+The context is specified in the element content and the type attributes specify the context conduct.

 ```
 +-------------------+
 | Context           |